igorpronin/googlesheets-api-wrapper/README.md

 - `get_cell(spreadsheetId: string, sheetName: string, column: string, row: number, force?: boolean)`: Reads the value of a specific cell in a sheet.
 Returns the value of the cell.

-- `fill_cell(spreadsheetId: string, sheetName: string, column: string, row: number, value: any)`: Fills a specific cell in a sheet with the provided value.
+- [deprecated] `fill_cell(spreadsheetId: string, sheetName: string, column: string, row: number, value: any)`: Fills a specific cell in a sheet with the provided value.
+Method is deprecated, use `fill_cell_v2` instead.

+- `fill_cell_v2({spreadsheetId: string, sheetName: string, column: string, row: number, value: any})`: Fills a specific cell in a sheet with the provided value.

 - `get_row_by_column_value(spreadsheetId: string, sheetName: string, column: string, value: any)`: Returns the row that contains the specified value in the specified column.